Why Independent Project Advice Matters for Club Redevelopments

 Independent advisory fees are typically 2-5% of the construction cost, depending on the scope of engagement.
 For a $10M redevelopment, that is $200,000-$500,000.

-Compare this to the cost of a single poorly managed variation ($50,000-$500,000), a program overrun ($10,000-$50,000 per week in extended preliminaries), or a quality defect that requires rectification ($20,000-$200,000+).
+Compare that to the cost of a single poorly managed variation ($50,000-$500,000), a program overrun ($10,000-$50,000 per week in extended preliminaries), or a quality defect that needs rectification ($20,000-$200,000+).

 UpScale Project Management provides independent advisory for club redevelopments across NSW.
 Book a free consultation to discuss your club's project.